golioth/reference-design-can-asset-tracker/README.rst

 The vehicle sensor values are combined with GPS location/time data and uploaded to the Golioth Cloud.
-The timestamp from the GPS reading is used as the timestamp for data record in the Golioth LightDB Stream database.
+The timestamp from the GPS reading is used as the timestamp for the data record in the Golioth LightDB Stream database.

 GPS readings can be received as frequently as once-per-second.
 When the device is out of cellular range, the reference design firmware caches data locally and